owncloud/ocis/docs/extensions/idm/configuration_hints.md

 `ou=sysusers,o=libregraph-idm`.
 The service users are:

 * `uid=libregraph,ou=sysusers,o=libregraph-idm`: This is the only user with write access to the LDAP tree.
-It is used by the Graph service to lookup, create, delete and modify users and groups.
+It is used by the Graph service to look up, create, delete and modify users and groups.
 * `uid=idp,ou=sysusers,o=libregraph-idm`: This user is used by the IDP service to perform user lookups for authentication.